Trusted WordPress tutorials, when you need them most.

 Show Confirm Navigation popup for Unsubmitted Forms in WordPress

-For this tutorial, we will be creating a custom plugin, but don’t worry, you can also download the plugin at the end of this tutorial to install on your website.
+For this tutorial, we will be creating a custom plugin, but don’t worry.
+You can also download the plugin at the end of this tutorial to install it on your website.

 However, for a better understanding of the code, we will ask that you try to create your own plugin.
-You can do this on a local install or a staging site first.
+You can do this at a local installation or staging site first.

 First, you need to create a new folder on your computer and name it confirm-leaving.
-Inside the confirm-leaving folder, you need to create another folder and name it js.
+Inside the confirm-leaving folder, you’ll create another folder and name it js.

 [php]